Panasonic LX15 vs Sony RX10 IV

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-Arguments in favor of the Sony Cyber-shot DSC-RX10 IV:
+Advantages of the Sony Cyber-shot DSC-RX10 IV:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1440k vs 1040k dots).